thomasjungblut/go-sstables/README.md

 `go-sstables` is a Go library that contains NoSQL database building blocks like a sequential record format (recordio) and a sorted string table (sstables, indexed using a skip list).

-It will come with some protobuf convenience bindings and compression support.
+It will come with some protobuf convenience bindings.

 ## Installation